eigenteam/eigen-git-mirror/README.md

 This repository contains additions, enhancements, and bug fixes for the Eigen C++ template library.
-These fixes are regularly merged into the Eigen trunk.
+These changes are regularly merged into the Eigen trunk.